cran-task-views/Agriculture/Agriculture.md

 There are several packages focused on [linkage disequilibrium on Bioconductor](https://bioconductor.org/packages/release/BiocViews.html#___LinkageDisequilibrium).

--   There are two notable and long-standing packages for quantitative trait loci (QTL) analysis: (1) `r pkg("onemap")`, providing [MapMaker/EXP](https://gaow.github.io/genetic-analysis-software/m/mapmakerexp/)-like performance and additional tools; and (2) `r pkg("qtl", priority = "core")` providing standard QTL mapping functionality and accessory functions for simulating crosses. `r github("bschiffthaler/BatchMap")` is a fork of `r pkg("onemap")` for fast computation of high density linkage maps. `r pkg("ASMap")` can conduct fast linkage mapping with the algorithm 'MSTmap'. `r pkg("pergola")` implements the [PERGOLA algorithm](https://doi.org/10.1186/s12859-016-1416-8) for ordering markers in a linkage group. `r github("jendelman/MapRtools")` is multipurpose linkage mapping package for teaching and research.
+-   There are two notable and long-standing packages for quantitative trait loci (QTL) analysis: (1) `r pkg("onemap")`, providing [MapMaker/EXP](https://gaow.github.io/genetic-analysis-software/m/mapmakerexp/)-like performance and additional tools; and (2) `r pkg("qtl", priority = "core")` providing standard QTL mapping functionality and accessory functions for simulating crosses. `r pkg("ASMap")` can conduct fast linkage mapping with the algorithm 'MSTmap'. `r pkg("pergola")` implements the [PERGOLA algorithm](https://doi.org/10.1186/s12859-016-1416-8) for ordering markers in a linkage group. `r github("jendelman/MapRtools")` is multipurpose linkage mapping package for teaching and research.

 -   For polyploids, the packages `r pkg("mappoly")` and `r pkg("polymapR")` can be used for linkage mapping and the packages `r pkg("qtlpoly")` and `r pkg("polyqtlR")` can be used for QTL estimation. `r github("jendelman/diaQTL")` is for QTL and haplotype analysis of diallel populations (diploid and autotetraploid).